Skip to main content

 Background

-The Procurement and Contract Management strategy continues to build on the delivery of value to the council following the establishment of North Yorkshire Council in April 2023.
-Savings continue to be delivered by the service and future saving opportunities identified will continue to support of the new council’s efficiency programme.
+The procurement and contract management strategy continues to build on the delivery of value to the council.
+Savings continue to be delivered by the service and future saving opportunities identified will continue to support of the council’s transformation programme.

-Contract management remains core to ensuring value creation post award and the service continues to promote best practice across the council and engage with the senior responsible officers to ensure that optimal delivery remains front and centre to the supplier relationship.
+Contract management remains core to ensuring value creation post award and the service continues to promote best practice across the council and engage with contract managers to ensure optimal delivery remains front and centre to the supplier relationship.

-North Yorkshire Council currently spends in the region of £650m externally each year, across both revenue and capital.
-Across the life of this strategy we will manage spend around £3.25billion.
+North Yorkshire Council currently spends in the region of £830 million externally each year, across both revenue and capital.
+Across the life of this strategy we will manage spend around £4.15 billion.
 We use a variety of contracts, from simple purchase orders to long-term complex contractual agreements.
-Some contracts are with a single provider, others are framework agreements with multiple suppliers.
+Some contracts are with a single supplier, others are framework agreements with multiple suppliers.

 The council procures a wide range of goods, works and services, including front-line direct services and indirect back-office support.
 Examples include adult and children’s social care, highways repairs and maintenance, IT, utilities, food, transport, waste collection, housing, elections and licensing.